 It said several tax adjustments were made by the tax auditor, amounting to 34.06 billion rupiah (RM9.78 million) or 99.25% of the total appealed amount of 34.31 billion rupiah (RM9.85 million).

 Mynews Holdings Bhd's net profit jumped 14.81% to RM6.07 million for its fourth quarter ended Oct 31, 2018, from RM5.29 million a year ago, on the back of higher revenue.
-Its earnings per share fell to 0.89 sen from 1.7 sen following a private placement and bonus issue exercise which took place last year.
+Its earnings per share fell to 0.89 sen from 1.7 sen because the number of shares outstanding increased as a result of a one-for-one bonus issue last year.

 Berjaya Sports Toto Bhd's (BToto) net profit slipped 2.3% to RM60.29 million for the second financial quarter ended Oct 31, 2018 from RM61.73 million a year ago, mainly due to lower results from Sports Toto Malaysia Sdn Bhd.